mlochbaum/JtoLaTeX/README.md

 ```J
 FILEPATH =: '~user/JtoLaTeX/'
 ```
-at the top of both jlatex and jlatex.ijs to use the appropriate path.
+at the top of jlatex to use the appropriate path.

 Documents are written in LaTeX, except that a section enclosed in an escape like `\L()` (`L` could be any name) will be executed according to